ini-bdds/bdqc/README.rst

 Files are considered "incomparable" when they are *so* different (e.g. log files and JPEG image files) that comparison is essentially meaningless.
+This rarely occurs because of the way `Between-file Analysis`_ works.

-A file is considered "anomalous" when one or more of the statistics that plugins compute about it are "outliers," either in the usual sense of the word or another sense explained more fully below (in `Between-file analysis`_).
+A file is considered "anomalous" when one or more of the statistics computed on its content (`Within-file Analysis`_) are "outliers," either in the usual sense of the word or another sense explained in `Between-file Analysis`_.

 In the second and third cases, a report is optionally generated (as text or HTML) summarizing the evidence.